bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 likelihood with variational encoders.
 I do kind of like these things where a seemingly simple task requires you to:
-(a) understand basic statistics (importance sampling), (b) deeply understand the underlying method (VAEs, fully probabilitic models with mixtures of logistics) (c) get the implementation details right!
+(a) understand basic statistics (importance sampling), (b) deeply understand the underlying method (VAEs, fully probabilistic models with mixtures of logistics) (c) get the implementation details right!
 These posts always seem to take longer than I initially think.
 Every topic is much deeper than I thought and I can't help but going down the rabbit hole